 With the Media Proxy feature you can manage images that are already hosted on your website and optimize their delivery with Uploadcare and skip manual uploading step (files are being uploaded behind the scenes the first time it's being accessed).

-**https://yoursite.ucr.io/**https://yoursite.com/assets/image.jpg.
-This will deliver image.jpg file with Uploadcare CDN.
+This will deliver image.jpg file using Uploadcare CDN.

 A set of artificial intelligence algorithms for finding faces, objects, and colors in images for subsequent smart processing, filtering, and categorization.

 An AI algorithm used to select an applicable image format (e.g., JPEG, WebP) and compression ratio so the file size is reduced while still keeping the visual quality.
-This operation can be performed manually or automatically with Adaptive Delivery enabled.
+This operation can be used explicitly as a CDN transformation or implicitly with Adaptive Delivery enabled.

-An AI and content-aware algorithm that can blur faces and other objects that you specify.
-This way, you don't have to list coordinates on images that you want to process, which saves a lot of time.
+An AI algorithm that can blur faces and other objects (e.g., cats, or houses) automatically.
+This way, you don't have to specify box coordinates on images that you want to process.

 An automatic procedure that applies certain filters, such as contrast, brightness, vibrance, and color to improve visual characteristics.
 This technology analyzes the initial image and its properties.
 Based on the analysis, it picks values for each improvement.

 A set of options to provide security for uploading, access and delivery of your files to end users.
 Includes Secure Uploads and Secure Delivery.